pieper/SlicerTissue/README.txt

 Pieper, S., Laub, D., Rosen, J., (1995), "A Finite Element Model for Simulating Plastic Surgery", in Plastic and Reconstructive Surgery, Vol. 96, No. 5 (pp. 1100-1105).

+The code is made available for public review, but use of the code requires permission from Steve Pieper.